dansongarcia/tutorial-systemverilog/README.md

 5. Build a combinational circuit with four inputs, in[3:0].\
    There are 3 outputs:
     * out_and: output of a 4-input AND gate.
-    * oout_or: output of a 4-input OR gate.
+    * out_or: output of a 4-input OR gate.
-    * oout_xor: output of a 4-input XOR gate.
+    * out_xor: output of a 4-input XOR gate.
 6. Given several input vectors, concatenate them together then split them up into several output vectors.
 There are six 5-bit input vectors: a, b, c, d, e, and f, for a total of 30 bits of input.
 There are four 8-bit output vectors: w, x, y, and z, for 32 bits of output.
 The output should be a concatenation of the input vectors followed by two 1